Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 author_profile: true
 ---

 Focusing on public opinion, my research aims to contribute to a more liberal and democratic society, such that global citizens—despite their social, economic, and political differences—can peacefully coexist.
-Thus, my research agenda centers around the following questions that lie at the heart of liberal democracy:
+Motivated by this objective, my research agenda centers around the following questions that lie at the heart of liberal democracy:

 - Under what conditions does the public resist autocracy and defend democracy?
 - Under what conditions does the public abandon outgroup prejudice and endorse social policy?
 - Under what conditions does the public oppose protectionist policy and favor international cooperation?

-In answering these questions, I zoom in on the roles of mass media, political elites, and human psychology.
+In answering these questions, I zoom in on the roles of mass media, political elites, and individual psychology.

 ## Publications
   * **Yeung, Eddy S. F.** 2023. "[Overestimation of the Level of Democracy among Citizens in Nondemocracies](https://doi.org/10.1177/00104140221089647)." _Comparative Political Studies_ 56(2): 228–66. [[replication material](https://doi.org/10.7910/DVN/HUAADF), [preprint](https://osf.io/2fqmh)]